Redistributor: Transforming Empirical Data Distributions: Introduction

 \section{Introduction}

+Redistributor provably transforms an~empirical distribution to a~known distribution or to match a~second empirical distribution, see~\Cref{fig:transformation}.
+Historically, similar methods have been used to transform data to be Gaussian.
 The idea of transforming data to a~known distribution has a~long history and is intuitively appealing.
-The most famous method for achieving a~transformation to normality, the Box-Cox transformation~\cite{BoxCox64}, has been cited over $2900$ times in a~broad range of fields, cf.~\cite{PeWiSh98,Os10}.
-The fact that normality is a~core assumption of many statistical tests and approximate normality a~concomitant characteristic of successful methods, is the original motivation for the transformation.
-However, the rigorous justification for such a~transformation is often more within the realm of optimism than theory.
-For example, many standard statistical methods assume that the conditional distribution of a~response $Y$ given features $X$ is approximately normal.
-Transforming either $Y$ or a~feature $X$ to normality need not improve this approximation.
-That being said, empirically it can help and is still sought after.

-This paper presents a~method and corresponding Python package, Redistributor, that provably transforms an empirical distribution to any known distribution or to match a~second empirical distribution.
-Historically, similar methods have been used to transform data to be Gaussian.
-The core idea is a~simple translation of raw data to ranks or order statistics and then transforming these into corresponding normal scores, e.g., quantiles from the standard normal distribution.
-If data is initially provided as ranks, this idea dates back to 1947~\cite{Bartlett47}.
-Our work generalizes this to the natural limit as well as provides a~robust and user-friendly package.
+The~most famous method for achieving a~transformation to normality, the~Box-Cox transformation\,\cite{BoxCox64}, has been cited thousands of times in a~broad range of fields, cf.\,\cite{PeWiSh98,Os10}.
+The transformation is motivated by the fact that normality is a~core assumption of many statistical tests.
+The~central idea is a~simple translation of raw data to ranks or order statistics and then transforming these into corresponding normal scores, e.g., quantiles from the~standard normal distribution.
+If data is initially provided as ranks, this idea dates back to 1947\,\cite{Bartlett47}.
+Redistributor generalizes the idea to transformation into any distribution for which a~percent-point function is available or can be empirically estimated.

-Our package is implemented as an Scikit-learn transformer that is convenient for large data sets and integration in machine learning pipelines.
-A~related package, $bestNormalize$~\cite{Peterson21}, is available in R \cite{Rprog} and provides a~set of methods for normalizing a~distribution and functionality to pick the best transformation from within this set.
-We deviate from testing the parameterization of such transformations or picking the best one and focus instead on the broader applicability and scalability of the procedure.
-The additional flexibility of Redistributor to estimate and map between two given data distributions opens the door for a~host of new use cases.